 |C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\sql\mysql|

-Note: It was previously possible in SQL v1 sensor to write the query directly within the sensor's settings.
-For security reasons (because it would allow someone to modify the query directly from within the web-interface) we now require the script to be stored to disk on the PRTG core server.
-This requires access to the operating system of the server running PRTG and improves security.
+Note: It was previously possible with SQL v1 sensors to write the query directly within the sensor's settings.
+For security reasons (because it would allow someone to modify the query directly from within the web interface), we now require the script to be stored to disk on the PRTG probe system.
+This requires access to the operating system of the server running a PRTG probe and improves security.
+See this article for details.

 The screenshot below illustrates how the result (Step 1+2) will look in your SQL editor.
 Store the very same query in a text file with *.sql extension and copy it to the appropriate folder.